canonical/charmed-opensearch-dashboards-rock/README.md

-# OpenSearch Dashboards Rock
+# Charmed OpenSearch Dashboards Rock

-This repository contains the packaging metadata for creating an OpenSearch Dashboards rock derived from the [OpenSearch Dashboards Snap](https://github.com/canonical/opensearch-dashboards-snap).
+This repository contains the packaging metadata for creating a Charmed OpenSearch Dashboards rock derived from the [Charmed OpenSearch Dashboards Snap](https://github.com/canonical/opensearch-dashboards-snap).
 For more information on rocks, visit the [rockcraft Github](https://github.com/canonical/rockcraft).

 ## Building the rock
 The steps outlined below are based on the assumption that you are building the rock with the latest LTS of Ubuntu.